Blankz1035/galwayCityParkingLocations/README.md

 where you replace [area] with the location.
 For example, the URL:
 *http://galwaycitycarparklocations.com/area/galway*
-will return a list of car parks located in galway.
+will return a list of car parks located in Galway.
 ```

 ####List of Car parks that are multi story####